Cippo95/smaug_tests/README.md

 Stats are also very big! to obtain something more compact I have analyzed them and made `useful_stats.txt`.
 With `grep -f useful_stats.txt /PATH/TO/STATS.TXT` you can view (and save if you redirect the output) what for now seems to me that could help in some way.

+Warning: elu16-sys doesn't simulate right for some reason (it never ends simulation), I'll try again to simulate it in the future.